 Need of filling; futility of trying to live a holy life outside of Christ (Eph.
+5:18)

-5:18) I longed to be filled with the Holy Spirit, having heard about it and read about it in Scripture.
-I had my morning devotions (dip glass to fill it), but by noon I felt only "half full" of the Spirit.
-(Shake glass to spill out water.)
-As difficulties or temptations came, I became more and more empty.
-(Continue spilling water from the glass.)
-In Christ: fullness, protection; character of Christ's life (Gal.
-2:20) 2.
+- I had heard and read of the filling of the Spirit and longed for it.
+I would have my morning devotions (dip glass to fill it), but by noon I felt only "half full" of the Spirit.
+(Shake glass to spill water.)
+As difficulties or temptations came I became more and more empty.
+(Continue spilling water from the glass.) - I read in Ephesians 1 where it talks about being IN CHRIST.